Smart cameras monitor lost passengers on transportation in Ras Al Khaimah

 He stressed that the new project will strengthen the mechanism for finding lost items in transportation, as the percentage of lost and found items delivered to customers reached 99% last year.

-And if the dealer loses something of his belongings in the means of transportation, or is found by other dealers, he can contact the customer center around the clock to hand over his lost items, pointing out that smart cameras control drivers’ behavior and raise the level of safety and security in transportation.
+And if the customer loses something of his belongings in the means of transport, or is found by other dealers, he can contact the customer center around the clock, pointing out that the cameras control the behavior of drivers and raise the level of security in the means of transport.

-He stated that the authority is currently working on developing the internal transport project in Ras Al Khaimah as it is one of the strategic projects, as it was approved by the Authority’s Board of Directors and the government of Ras Al Khaimah, and it was supposed to be completed during the past year, after its completion rate reached 60%, but the Corona crisis caused its postponement. .

-He explained that the project includes the development of 55 public transport stations in three main lanes, the first route starting from Al-Nakhil area to Al-Hamra area, the second from Al-Nakhil area to Shaam, and the third from Al-Nakhil area to Ras Al-Khaimah Airport.

 Follow our latest local and sports news, and the latest political and economic developments via Google news